 Hallie Armstrong has worked in a variety of clinical settings including two inner city clinics in Toronto, an integrative medicine clinic in Shelby Township, and a multidisplinary clinic in West Bloomfield.
 She believes it is vital to treat the whole person and is dedicated to providing patients with a team based approach to wellness.

-Hallie earned her bachelors degree from Michigan State and graduated as a naturopathic doctor from the Canadian Collage of Naturopathic Medicine in Toronto.
+Hallie earned her bachelors degree from Michigan State and graduated as a naturopathic doctor from the Canadian College of Naturopathic Medicine in Toronto.
 In her practice, she has worked with diverse populations to treat physical and mental health concerns.
 She specializes in women's health, pediatrics and naturopathic oncology.

 Hallie regularly contributes articles to local newspapers and lectures on health topics such as menopause, detoxification, Attention Deficit Disorder and cancer prevention.